“Shakespeare’s” Henry VI isn’t

 This new research highlights the question, where is credit due?
 We are asked to remain receptive to the very plausible fact that Shakespeare was only a contributor and not the sole author to many works that have been deemed “his.”
-Therefore, as we continue studying this literature, we must not give all credit to Shakespeare and acknowledge the other authors of equal talent and caliber, like Marlowe!
+Therefore, as we continue studying this literature, we must not give all credit to Shakespeare and acknowledge the other authors of equal talent and caliber, including Marlowe.

 In the Shakespeare Unlimited podcast titled “Shakespeare and Marlowe: Attributing Henry VI Authorship,” Eric Rasmussen comments: